 - Different learning styles, needs, and backgrounds are taken into consideration when planning, teaching, and assessing.

-- Students are encouraged to be lifelong learners who contribute to the global community by taking actions.
+- Students are encouraged to be lifelong learners who contribute to the global community by taking action.

 The aim of Primary Years Programme (PYP) is to provide learners with inquiry based curriculum framework which incorporates five essential elements (Knowledge, Concepts, Approaches to Learning, Attitudes and Action).

 Knowledge: What do we want students to know about?

 The importance of traditional subject areas is acknowledged: Language; Mathematics; Social Studies; Science; Personal, Social, and Physical Education; and the Arts.
 However, it is also acknowledged that educating students is more holistic.

 The PYP has six transdisciplinary themes that provide the framework for learning.
 These themes are globally significant and support the acquisition of knowledge, concepts and skills of the traditional subjects.
 They are revisited throughout the students’ time in the PYP.

 An inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health, human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.